 Deadline: 27 June 2019 16:00 Hamburg/Schenefeld time – CEST

-The European X-Ray Free-Electron Laser Facility encourages the scientific community worldwide to submit proposals for Early User Experiments via the User Portal to the European XFEL (UPEX) until Monday 17 December 2018 14:00 (local Hamburg / Schenefeld time – UTC +1).
-Beamtime will be allocated to successful proposals from July 2019 to November 2019 in 12-hour shifts.
-More information can be found at the link: https://www.xfel.eu/call_for_proposals/index_eng.html
+The European X-Ray Free-Electron Laser Facility (European XFEL, https://www.xfel.eu) encourages the scientific community worldwide to submit proposals for Early User Experiments via the User Portal to the European XFEL (UPEX) until Thursday, 27 June 2019 16:00 (local Hamburg/Schenefeld time – CEST)

 JRC in collaboration with the National Research Council (CNR) is organising a workshop on Technology Transfer in Nanotechnology,which will take place in CNR Nanotec (Lecce, Italy) on 18 and 19 October.
 This workshop is organised in the framework of the TTO-CIRCLE initiatives with the aim to explore how technology transfer activities can be used as a mechanism to help EU industry, particularly Start-ups and SMEs, and Government in deploying and adopting Nano-technology.

 The CNR of Pisa and the Cassa di Risparmio di Volterra wish to present a proposal to create ad-hoc virtual laboratories dedicated to innovation with SMEs.

 The event will take place on October 9th at the CNR in Pisa, via Moruzzi 1, at 4:30 pm.